brumartins/patrimonium.js/README.md

 ### Concepts
 A `Person` represents an individual with financial capabilities.
 A series of operations at specific dates can be performed on behalf of this `Person`.
 A financial `Reporting` composed of `BalanceSheet` and `PLStatement` (profit and loss statement) is also available month-over-month.

-A `Person` is considered country-agnostic, meaning that taxation is not defined by default.
-If needed, the tax calculation must be provided when instancing a `Person`.

 A `Person` can be used as a single individual but also as a taxable household composed of multiple individuals.

+A `Person` is not attached to a particular country.
+It means that it is up to the developper to implement some country-specific features, like the income tax calculation.

-**Country plugins** serve the purpose of providing additional classes inheriting from `Person` with built-in country-specific features like tax calculation.
+**Country plugins** serve the purpose of providing additional classes inheriting from `Person` with built-in country-specific features like income tax calculation.
 The following plugins are available :
 - France
     - income tax calculation for salaries (based on gross salary and employment status)
     - rental income tax calculation based on 'micro-foncier' scheme (more schemes to come)